-Practice makes perfect, and there are thousands of questions available across our books and online GP MSRA subscription to help you reach your desired score in the Multi-Specialty Recruitment Assessment (GPST Entry 2)
+Practice makes perfect, and there are thousands of questions available across our online GP MSRA subscription to help you reach your desired score in the Multi-Specialty Recruitment Assessment (GPST Entry 2)

 5 things you need to know about the GP MSRA exam: